drOluOla/stintagents-eval/README.md

 ![alt text](assets/stintagents-demo-ui.png)

-StintAgents Eval is an very early stage and evolving toolkit that provides everything you need to:
+StintAgents Eval is an early stage and evolving toolkit that enables:
-- Create multi-agent voice AI simulations with realistic workplace scenarios
+- Multi-agent voice AI simulations with realistic workplace scenarios
-- Evaluate agent performance using Inspect AI’s powerful evaluation framework
+- Agent performance using Inspect AI’s powerful evaluation framework
-- Test for safety vulnerabilities, including prompt injection attacks
+- Testing for safety vulnerabilities, including prompt injection attacks
-- Verify alignment with human values and organisational integrity
+- Verification of alignment with human values and organisational integrity
-- Track conversations through persistent session memory management
+- Observability of Agent activities through persistent session memory

-Built on OpenAI's Agents SDK and inspired by AISI's open-source safety framework, StintAgents Eval brings enterprise-grade agent development to a Colab notebook.
+Built on OpenAI's Agents SDK and inspired by AISI's open-source safety framework, StintAgents Eval brings Agentic AI development and safety testing to a Colab/Jupyter notebook.
 Whether you're researching AI safety, developing workforce training programs, or exploring multi-agent collaboration, this toolkit gives you a foundation to build—and critically evaluate—AI systems that real people will depend on.

 *This isn't just another chatbot demo.
 It's a step toward solving one of the most pressing challenges of our time: preparing humans and AI to work together safely*.